-Notes to Special purpose standalone financial statements for the year ended March 31, 2019 (Amount in INR Millions, unless stated otherwise)
+Notes to Special purpose standalone financial statements for the year ended March 31, 2020

 - Exchange differences arising on monetary items that are designated as part of the hedge of the Company's net investment of a foreign operation.
 These are recognised in OCI until the net investment is disposed of, at which time, the cumulative amount is reclassified to standalone financial statement of profit and loss. - Tax charges and credits attributable to exchange differences and above items are also recorded in OCI